Apple loses copyright infringement claims against security startup Corellium

 Smith said Apple may still pursue a separate federal law claim that Corellium circumvented its security measures when creating its software.

 Corellium was founded in August 2017.
-According to court records, Apple tried to buy Corellium starting in January 2018, but talks had broken down by summer.
+According to court records, Apple tried to buy Corellium starting in January 2018, but talks had broken down by that summer.
 Apple sued Corellium in August 2019.

 The case is Apple Inc v.
 Corellium LLC, U.S. District Court, Southern District of Florida, No. 19-81160.